celery/celery/docs/getting-started/next-steps.rst

         - :ref:`starmap <canvas-map>`
         - :ref:`chunks <canvas-chunks>`

-The primitives are subtasks themselves, so that they can be combined in any number of ways to compose complex workflows.
+These primitives are signature objects themselves, so they can be combined in any number of ways to compose complex workflows.

 .. note::